VTD-XML: The Future of XML Processing

 The result: LC cost is about *10%* of the total VTD-XML processing cost.

 After VTD records are generated, related records, such as an element and its attributes, are associated with each other by their adjacency.
 Element-based indexing just seems the natural thing to do.
+VTD-XML, in the latest version, also natively support all nodes related navigation within it XPath implementation.

 VTD-XML is not DOM in that VTD-XML has a different API not based on DOM nodes.
 VTD-XML uses a cursor to move to different locations in the XML hierarchy.
 The core methods are "toElement()" and "toElementNS()" reflective of VTD-XML's element-only hierarchy.